By Life Positive

-For emotional health, it is essential to live for others, do good to others.
-When we live for other, we feel a sense of joy.
+For emotional health, it is essential to living for others, do good to others.
+When we live for others, we feel a sense of joy.
 Maintaining a balance, avoiding stress and anxiety helps us become caring and giving individuals.
 I sleep from 10 in the night to 5 in the morning.
 I don’t fast or go on spiritual breaks, but I tend to tune off at different parts of the day, whenever possible.
 Lastly, the most important thing to maintain good health is to keep a balance!’

 Jaya Rao, Founder, Vedanta Vision

 This well-known teacher of Vedanta observes, ‘The most important thing to maintain good health is to keep a calm mind.
 This arises from the fact that when the mind is stressed out, physiological activities of the body are on overdrive.
-As a result, digestion, respiration and other body functions cease to be normal.
+As a result, digestion, respiration, and other body functions cease to be normal.
 This results in disease…disease is really the dis-ease of the mind.

 ‘My day begins at four o clock in the morning, with meditation, thinking, and study of the scriptures.
 This is followed by a walk, and then yoga, after which I go on with my other day-to-day activities.
-I spend between 6-8 hours sleeping, but the key is to sleep as early as possible.
+I spend between 6-8 hours of sleep, but the key is to sleep as early as possible.

-‘To maintain good health, I essentially believe there must be an integrated approach to feed the body, mind and soul.
+‘To maintain good health, I essentially believe there must be an integrated approach to feed the body, mind, and soul.
 The body should be exercised daily – yoga, pranayamas and any cardiovascular exercise, like a walk.
 The mind should be refreshed with positive thoughts.
 There should be a conscious effort not to think negatively of other people.
 Spiritual knowledge should also be imbibed daily, a thinking, questioning, and inquiring spirit should be adopted…the self should be cleansed of impurities daily.

 ‘Eating habits should be regulated.
 I follow a balanced vegetarian diet and avoid oily and fried foods.
-I recommend intake of healthy, satvic food.
+I recommend the intake of healthy, sattvic food.
 I don’t fast.
 I believe in eating regulated amounts through the week.
 However, this does not take away from people who do fast.
 I am not rigid; Vedanta is not against enjoyment, and so I do deviate occasionally.

 Essentially, for any disease, prevention is better than cure.
 One should not wait for symptoms to arise.
 And even if they do, it is essential to nip them in the bud.’